-Minimalist living.
-You might have heard it before.
+Minimalist living, you might have heard it before.
 From the Minimalists to Marie Kondo, minimalism has gained traction in popular culture.
 But do you know that this lifestyle is also a springboard to going zero waste?

-Minimalism (minimalist living) is the new freedom.
+Minimalism (minimalist living) is a new freedom.

-That is why it goes hand in hand with zero waste lifestyle.
+That is why it goes hand in hand with a zero-waste lifestyle.
 Both lifestyles advocate the discipline of the person to lessen expenses and focus more on saving, acquire less furniture, and keep a healthy lifestyle (i.e. walking or biking instead of driving a car).
-Here are some of the key principles that coincides between these two environment-friendly disciplines.
+Here are some of the key principles that coincide between these two environment-friendly disciplines.